![]() |

 Darmstadt, Germany, 27 - 29 August 2010

-The XXVI European Crystallographic Meeting will be held from 29 August to 2 September 2010 in Darmstadt, Germany.
+The XXVI European Crystallographic Meeting was held from 29 August to 2 September 2010 in Darmstadt, Germany.

-The IUCr Commission on Mathematical and Theoretical Crystallography (MaThCryst) organises a Satellite Conference devoted to the analysis of crystal structure topology and mathematical interpretation of crystal structures.
+The IUCr Commission on Mathematical and Theoretical Crystallography (MaThCryst) organised a Satellite Conference devoted to the analysis of crystal structure topology and mathematical interpretation of crystal structures.

 Program

-Lectures will be completed with exercises distributed to the participants.
+Lectures were completed with exercises distributed to the participants.

 - Foundations of aperiodic structures made comprehensible (in cooperation with